Virco Mfg. (NASDAQ:VIRC) Announces Earnings Results, Beats Estimates By $0.23 EPS

 Virco Mfg.
-(NASDAQ:VIRC – Get Free Report) released its quarterly earnings data on Friday.
-The company reported $0.62 EPS for the quarter, beating analysts’ consensus estimates of $0.39 by $0.23, MarketWatch Earnings reports.
-The company had revenue of $84.25 million during the quarter, compared to the consensus estimate of $81.30 million.
+(NASDAQ:VIRC – Get Free Report) issued its quarterly earnings results on Friday.
+The company reported $0.62 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.39 by $0.23, MarketWatch Earnings reports.
 Virco Mfg. had a net margin of 10.08% and a return on equity of 37.06%.
+The company had revenue of $84.25 million during the quarter, compared to analysts’ expectations of $81.30 million.

 Virco Mfg.
 Increases Dividend

-The firm also recently declared a quarterly dividend, which will be paid on Wednesday, January 10th.
-Shareholders of record on Friday, December 22nd will be given a $0.02 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, January 10th.
+Shareholders of record on Friday, December 22nd will be issued a $0.02 dividend.
+The ex-dividend date is Thursday, December 21st.
+This is a boost from Virco Mfg.’s previous quarterly dividend of $0.02.
 This represents a $0.08 annualized dividend and a yield of 0.94%.
-The ex-dividend date of this dividend is Thursday, December 21st.
-This is a boost from Virco Mfg.’s previous quarterly dividend of $0.02.

-Several institutional investors have recently modified their holdings of the company.
-Dimensional Fund Advisors LP raised its stake in Virco Mfg. by 1.3% during the 3rd quarter.
-Dimensional Fund Advisors LP now owns 421,301 shares of the company’s stock worth $1,794,000 after acquiring an additional 5,324 shares in the last quarter.
-Renaissance Technologies LLC raised its stake in Virco Mfg. by 7.0% during the 2nd quarter.
-Renaissance Technologies LLC now owns 213,364 shares of the company’s stock worth $890,000 after acquiring an additional 14,034 shares in the last quarter.
-Vanguard Group Inc. raised its stake in Virco Mfg. by 2.3% during the 1st quarter.
-Vanguard Group Inc. now owns 195,140 shares of the company’s stock worth $583,000 after acquiring an additional 4,333 shares in the last quarter.
-Millennium Management LLC acquired a new stake in Virco Mfg. during the 4th quarter worth $110,000.
-Finally, Citadel Advisors LLC acquired a new stake in Virco Mfg. during the 2nd quarter worth $105,000.
+Several large investors have recently bought and sold shares of the company.
+Dimensional Fund Advisors LP grew its stake in shares of Virco Mfg. by 1.3% in the third quarter.
+Dimensional Fund Advisors LP now owns 421,301 shares of the company’s stock worth $1,794,000 after acquiring an additional 5,324 shares during the period.
+Renaissance Technologies LLC grew its stake in shares of Virco Mfg. by 7.0% in the second quarter.
+Renaissance Technologies LLC now owns 213,364 shares of the company’s stock worth $890,000 after acquiring an additional 14,034 shares during the period.
+Vanguard Group Inc. grew its stake in shares of Virco Mfg. by 2.3% in the first quarter.
+Vanguard Group Inc. now owns 195,140 shares of the company’s stock worth $583,000 after acquiring an additional 4,333 shares during the period.
+Millennium Management LLC bought a new stake in shares of Virco Mfg. in the fourth quarter worth approximately $110,000.
+Finally, Citadel Advisors LLC bought a new stake in shares of Virco Mfg. in the second quarter worth approximately $105,000.
 18.74% of the stock is owned by hedge funds and other institutional investors.

 Virco Mfg.
 Company Profile